I’ve always believed that if you put in the work, the results will come. – Michael Jordan

-This IQ Matrix Mind Map will specifically focus on essential offensive skills that will add flexibility, creativity and a dash of intelligence to your basketball game.
+This IQ Matrix map will specifically focus on essential offensive skills that will add flexibility, creativity and a dash of intelligence to your basketball game.

-This article post is part of a Basketball Success Series of IQ Matrix Mind Maps.
+This article post is part of a Basketball Success Series of IQ Matrix maps.
 Topics within this series include:

 • Part 1: Basketball Shooting Skills